kulisingh/devops-test/README.md

 I didn't have time but I would also:
 * Add proper error handling to the the shell scripts running in jenkins
 * I made the triggered Prod deployment pipeline script a proper pipeline (where as the ECS build wasn't) so we could store the jenkinsfile in the repo and call it (rather than inline), but I didn't get round to it.
 It is has been added to the repo for reference
+* Add a test stage in the pipeline to run _npm test_ as a dependency before running the production job

 ### Notes on the solution